Why more states need to

-But some confusion around how and where they can be ridden is dampening their growth potential and as an emerging technology, they require clear regulations to govern their use and create stability in the marketplace.
+But some confusion around how and where electric bikes can be ridden is dampening their growth potential and as an emerging technology, they require clear regulations to govern their use and create stability in the marketplace.

 Lack of Regulation

-In the United States at the federal level, the U.S. Consumer Product Safety Commission regulates eBikes for the purpose of product safety at the point of first sale.
-States decide how eBikes can be used.
-Over time, without clear guidance, states passed widely varying rules to govern their use - some treating them like human-powered bicycles, some treating them like motor vehicles, and everything in between.
+In the United States, at the federal level, the U.S. Consumer Product Safety Commission regulates eBikes for the purpose of product safety for manufacturing and first sale.
+States decide how eBikes can be used on streets and bike paths.
+Over time, without clear guidance, states adopted outdated rules governing the use of eBikes — some treating them like human-powered bicycles, some treating them like motor vehicles, and everything in between.
 Some have no regulation whatsoever.

 Taking Steps toward Clarity

-Since 2014, with leadership team from PeopleForBikes, a national bicycle advocacy group, and the Bicycle Product Suppliers Association, the bicycle manufacturers’ trade association, eight states have pioneered a standardized regulation for eBike use with a simple, straightforward approach known as the “3-Class” System.
+Since 2014, with leadership team from PeopleForBikes, the national bicycle advocacy group and bicycle industry trade association, more than 30 states have passed a standardized regulation for eBike use with a simple, straightforward approach known as the “3-Class” System.
 This model legislation defines three common classes of eBikes (based on speed, wattage, and operation), and allows states to decide which types of bicycle infrastructure each class can use (typically Class 1 and Class 2 eBikes are allowed wherever traditional bikes are allowed).
 It also requires eBike makers to place a highly visible sticker on the frame to indicate an eBike’s Class.

-In 2016, California was the first state to adopt this “3-Class” approach, and since then other bike-friendly states such as Arkansas, Colorado, Illinois, Michigan, Tennessee, Utah, and most recently Washington have followed suit, with Arizona, Ohio and Connecticut close behind.
+In 2015, California was the first state to adopt this “3-Class” approach, and since then, 32 other states followed suit: Alabama, Arizona, Arkansas, Colorado, Connecticut, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Maryland, Michigan, Mississippi, New Hampshire, New Jersey, New York, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, Texas, Utah, Virginia, Vermont, Washington, West Virginia, Wisconsin, and Wyoming.
 More states around the country should adopt this “3-Class” standard to eliminate confusion, enhance safety, and promote this green transportation method.

 The three classes are defined as follows: